A form in HTML is an area of a Web page which is used to gather input

 data available to it.

-A difference between GET
+A difference between GET and

-is the way in which a CGI program receives the
+POST is the way in which a CGI program receives the

 form data.
-If the method was GET
+If the method was GET, the information

 is usually obtained by examining the contents of an environment

-variable (usually called "QUERY_STRING
+variable (usually called "QUERY_STRING)

 containing the URL-encoded form data.
 Other environment variables